cover main news cv research data public teaching ENJL

 Rachael Alexandroff, collaborator and graduate student 2012 - 2017, demographics of high-redshift quasars and quasar feedback at peak galaxy formation epoch [Winner of the Best Student Speaker award, Penn State neighborhood cosmology meeting, April 2013], Ph.D.
 July 2017, JHU; our papers, after graduation: Canadian Research Fellow at the University of Toronto; now data scientist for New York City Government

-Graduate students on rotation projects (if over two semesters or common papers):
+Graduate students on rotation projects with common papers:

 Zhicheng He, visiting graduate student, 2017 - 2018, our paper on morphology of AGN ionization, now faculty in China